-In this chapter we introduce advanced dimensions and discuss the following:
+In this chapter, we introduce advanced dimensions and discuss the following:

-- The Lines tab
+- Lines tab

-- The Symbols and Arrows tab
+- Symbols and Arrows tab

 - Text tab

 - Fit tab

 - Primary Units tab

 - Alternate Units tab

-- Tolerance tab
+- Tolerances tab

-- Geometric Constraints
+- · Geometric constraints

-- Dimensional Constraints
+- Dimensional constraints

-By the end of the chapter you will learn additional advanced features of the Dimension Style Manager dialog box and be capable of setting up complex dimensions.
-We also discuss two features that first appeared in AutoCAD 2010: Geometric and Dimensional Constraints.
+By the end of the chapter, you will learn additional, advanced features of the Dimension Style Manager and be capable of setting up complex dimensions.
+We also discuss two advanced dimensioning features called geometric and dimensional constraints.